jarshwah/deps/drafts/orm_expressions.rst

 There are a couple of ideas which should work equally well for the new approach.

+The first approach would rely on the NoSQL backend adding an `as_{vendorname}` method to all of the expressions that it wanted to customise.
+Whether this was done at startup (monkey patching) or by overriding the `compile` method of the Compiler and providing the implementation at run-time would be up to the maintainer.

-The first approach is that whenever the NoSQL ORM sees an expression it converts it to new type of specialized expression (for example, Concat is converted to NoSQLConcat).
-This could be made even easier if we add Query.convert_expression(expression) method.
-This method is called always for any expression used in ORM queries.
-The default implementation will return self, but for NoSQL ORM the method could return a converted node.
+The second approach is that whenever the NoSQL ORM sees an expression it converts it to new type of specialized expression (for example, Concat is converted to NoSQLConcat).
+This could be made even easier if we added Query.convert_expression(expression) method.
+This method would always be called for any expression used in ORM queries.
+The default implementation will return the passed expression.
+The NoSQL ORM could return a converted node.
 Converting the node will require knowledge of the internal structure of the node, but that same problem exists when SQLEvaluator prepares or generates a query string for given node.

-The second approach is similar to the first approach, but instead of generating different node types, it wraps the node with a generic NoSQLExpressionWrapper.
+The third approach is similar to the second, but instead of generating different node types, it wraps the node with a generic NoSQLExpressionWrapper.
 The NoSQLExpressionWrapper does conversions between the ORM and the original node implementation.

-The third approach is to just use the as_vendor approach for the nodes.
-This is the easiest approach to implement, but without trying it is hard to say if this approach is sufficient.

-In any case the first two approaches are sufficient to implement similar functionality than what SQLEvaluator gives.
-Of course, existing projects (django-nonrel for example) will need to be updated.
+In any case the second and third approaches are sufficient to implement similar functionality to what SQLEvaluator gives.
+Of course, existing projects (django-nonrel for example) will still need to be updated.

 Implementation
 ==============